March 29th, 2021

 These granules need to be treated again though to remove any remaining water and preserve flavour.
 Some compounds are lost due to these processes though, especially aroma compounds, so some manufacturers will add artificial flavourings at this point to compensate.

 Did you know that the strongest aromas are always created as the hot water first touches and reacts with the dry grounds?
 With instant, this is a moment that happened months, if not years before the drinker puts the kettle on to make their coffee.
-Aroma is actually responsible for a large portion of flavour (ever wondered why Mum told you to hold your nose when eating something you really didn’t want to?).
+Aroma is actually responsible for a large portion of flavour (ever wondered why you were always told you to hold your nose when eating something you really didn’t want to?).
 So less aroma compounds can really have a huge impact on your drinking experience.

 At the end of the day, pretty much all instant coffees have a similar flavour, no matter which variety you opt for.
 We’re making a bit of a generalisation there, but we don’t feel guilty about it.